denizsokmen/Spy-E/README.md

 ### External Libraries

-All of the open source external libraries are in externals folder and [GLEW](http://glew.sourceforge.net), [GLFW3](http://www.glfw.org), [GLM](http://glm.g-truc.net/0.9.6/index.html) are used for wrapping newer OpenGL versions, getting rid of platform dependent window creation and efficient math library for vector and matrix arithmetic.
+All of the open source external libraries are in externals folder and [GLEW](http://glew.sourceforge.net), [GLFW3](http://www.glfw.org), [GLM](http://glm.g-truc.net/0.9.6/index.html), OpenAL are used for wrapping newer OpenGL versions, getting rid of platform dependent window creation and efficient math library for vector and matrix arithmetic.
 We are also using [CMake](http://www.cmake.org) for cross-platform makefiles to compile C++ code.

 ### Platforms Supported